Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Electrolysis.md

 ### **Hazard**: Chlorine

-**Description**: Emission of chlorine gas.
+**Description**: Emission of a small amount of chlorine gas is theoretically possible if tap water is put in the electrolysis chamber by mistake.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12
+**Before Mitigation**: Likelihood: 2, Severity: 4, Overall: 8

-**Mitigation**: Use deionised water (chloride ions have been removed), and use MgSO4 as an electrolyte as this will not decompose before the water.
-Experiment must only be set up by a demonstrator familiar with the apparatus and the solution required.
+**Mitigation**: Only put saturated magnesium sulfate solution into the electrolysing chamber, as these ions will not decompose before the H₂O.
+As an extra precaution, use deionised water (chloride ions have been removed) instead of tap water everywhere else in the apparatus.
+Experiment must only be set up and operated by a trained demonstrator familiar with the apparatus and the solutions required.

 In the event of an incident, turn off power, remove any casualty from area, call first aider and ventilate the area.